How Leslie Odom Jr. ruled the red carpets this season | ExBulletin

 How Leslie Odom Jr. ruled the red carpets this season

 the Celine ruffled top and the costume at the Critics Choice Awards, and the aforementioned Berluti multi-color costume for the SAG Awards, were another highlight.
 The Berluti look was very special because it was a look that had never been seen before, Yermagyan says.
-Fortunately, Kris Van Assche allowed me to design the look five days before he even stepped off the virtual podium for the Berlutis fall 2021 collection.
+Fortunately, Kris Van Assche allowed me to design the look five days before he even stepped off the virtual catwalk for Berlutis’ fall / winter 2021 collection.

 Thinking of those daring red carpet (or Zoom) looks together, Yermagyans’ biggest challenge was making sure the statement finishes were always polished and polished.
 We kept the classic cuts and made sure the stitching was flawless for the actor in him, but added unexpected shock value and hints of color for the musician in him, Yermagyan says.
 He also wanted to properly capture the feel and message of his film through their fashion choices.
 The men he portrayed have an irreverence towards them and against the system, says Yermagyan of Odom Jr.’s work The Men in the Movie One night in Miami were change makers in their day, so based on them, I didn’t want to play it safe with looks.
 Our only rule was to break with convention.

-If there’s one thing to take away from working with the actor this year, Yermagyan hopes it will inspire other men, whether they’re big Hollywood stars or not, to experiment more with their look.
+If there’s one fad to take away from working with the actor this year, Yermagyan hopes it will inspire other men, whether they’re big Hollywood stars or not, to experiment with their looks more.
 We see more and more men taking risks not only in Hollywood, but on the streets as well, he says.
 Men adopt bolder looks and have more fun when it comes to dressing.
-It’s so refreshing to see guys breaking away from the traditional gray, blue and black as the default colors for dressing up and there’s a trickle-down effect to that as young men don’t try to dress up anymore. integrate, but make every fashion choice with the intention of standing out.
+It’s so refreshing to see guys breaking away from the traditional gray, blue and black as the default colors for dressing up and there’s a trickle-down effect to that as young men don’t try to dress up anymore. integrate, but make all the fashion choices. with the intention of standing out.
 This philosophy has made Odom Jr. the best-dressed and best-dressed escape star of this awards season.
 Now let’s see what the Oscars are going to be this weekend.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online